If you’re wondering what sort of credit limit you can expect and whether it’ll increase, we’ve answered your questions here.

 Can I reduce my credit limit?

-If you’re not happy with your limit and would like to decrease it, simply give our partners at Capital One a call on 0344 481 2812 or +44 1159 938 002 (outside the UK).
+If you’re not happy with your Ocean Credit Card limit, and would like to decrease it, simply give our partners at Capital One a call on 0344 481 2812, or +44 1159 938 002 (if calling from outside the UK).

 Why is my credit limit small?

-- You’re already borrowing a high amount
+• You’re already borrowing a high amount

 If you’ve already got a large credit limit on another account, like an overdraft or another credit card, you could receive a smaller limit.
 This is because there’s a risk you could struggle to keep up with your existing payments, and these new ones, if the amount you’re borrowing increases.

-If your income and current outgoings mean you already don’t have much left over, then there’s a risk you may not be able to make large credit repayments.
+If your current income and outgoings mean you already don’t have much left over, then there’s a risk you may not be able to make large credit repayments.
 In this situation, you could be given a smaller limit to help keep your payments affordable.

-- Your credit history isn’t perfect
+• Your credit history isn’t perfect